defold/doc/docs/en/manuals/2dgraphics.md

 Sprite components are used to add graphics and flip-book animations to game objects.
 They are typically used to create characters and props.
 Creating a Sprite component is very straightforward:

 - Create (or open) the game object the Sprite should belong to.
-- From the Game Object context menu in the Outline, select *Add Component*.
+- From the Game Object context menu in the Outline, select <kbd>Add Component</kbd>.
-- Choose "Sprite".
+- Choose *Sprite*.
 - Specify in the Sprite's *Image* property which Tile Source or Atlas the Sprite should use.
 - Specify in the Sprite's *Default Animation* property which animation it should play by default.